 The rise in interest FD’s rate won’t beat the inflation rate in India now!

 The inflation rate of India in May was 7.04%.
 Well if you ask about April it was 7.79% which was 8 years high.
 It has resulted in an increase in the prices of food, especially vegetables (18.26%), oils (13%), spices (10%), and so on.
-The pressure of this was not only on food but also on transportation, cloth, communication, and many other important sectors.
+The pressure of this was not only on food but also on transportation, clothing, communication, and many other important sectors.

 I am focusing on the above facts because there are certain things I would like to address when it comes to beating the current inflation rate in India.
 Working as a Certified Financial Planner gave me the privilege to work with various age categories of clients.
 Where 20 to 35 can be a new bee to investments, 30 to 55 a responsible family member to 55+ who has more experience and have seen the world.
 There are a few common things in all the 3 age groups i.e they have some scalable financial goals, they want to beat inflation and they require the financial product to beat the inflation.
 I have various investment avenues to suggest but the real challenge starts when we question our few clients about their investment in traditional FDs.
 It is imperative for us as financial planners to make our clients understand the process to break the myth that FDs can beat the inflation rate.